-What does a shaman do in practice?
+What does a shaman do?

 Typical activities of a shaman